esplora/esplora/README.md

 ### Don't sell your users!
 Private storage without cookies.

-Mircurius is an open source package for Laravel with which you can easily collect visitor analytics.
+Mircurius is an open-source package for Laravel with which you can easily collect visitor analytics.